From 0 to 1 Utilizing Guance to Build Observability for Springcloud Services¶

 $ vim nginx.conf

-## Modify log paths to correct Nginx paths
+## Modify the log path to the correct nginx path

 $ [inputs.nginx.log]